 - Identify pain points and opportunities: Go through the user journey you have created and identify pain points, or areas that may cause frustration for your users.
 These pain points often turn into design opportunities, allowing you to connect with your users.

 - Formalize: Take some time to organize and format your user journey map.
 It should clearly outline all the steps your users will talk, along with the pain points and opportunities you will design for.

 For more help with your user journey map, check out our User Journey Map Template and Guide!

-Stay Tuned for Part Two of this blog series, featuring Ideation, Prioritization, and Roadmapping!
+Check out Part Two of this blog series, featuring Ideation, Prioritization, and Roadmapping!